-ARTICLE IX - ADOPTION AND AMENDMENT
+ARTICLE VIII - ADOPTION AND AMENDMENT

 - 1. Proposed amendments to these By-Laws must be given to all members in writing at least one week before the regular meeting at which action may be taken.
 Fifty percent plus one (50% + 1) voting members, or at least 10 voting members of the council is required to amend these By-Laws.
-The Council shall update the bylaws at least once every three years as well as when any changes to the provisions in the state regulations have been made. - 2.
-These By-Laws shall take effect immediately upon approval of the Board of County Commissioners.
+The By-Laws will be reviewed as needed. - 2.
+These By-Laws shall take effect immediately upon approval of the Board of Commissioners or as requested, and shall promptly provide any and all information concerning a potential or actual conflict of interest relating to themselves, their spouses, other immediate family members, and any other member of the immediate household.